alioso/d8-front-end-development/exercise_create_a_bearskin_subtheme.md

 screenshot: screenshot.png
 ```

 The very important line here is "base theme".
-This is the reference for the theme from which you'll inherit all theme files (CSS, JS, templates, .theme etc).
+This is the reference for the theme from which you'll inherit all theme files (CSS, JS, templates, libraries, .theme etc).

+From there on, you'll proceed exactly the same of for any theme, adding